xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Strongness
 - This paper is well written.
 The structure is very clear and the technical terms are explained in a way that is easy to understand.
 - The authors analyze the reason that Baruah's arppaoch is diffcult to be applied in this problem model by using the properties of linear programming.
-The underlying reason is that the restriction that two replicas cannot be applied to the same processor make the complexity of this problem grow exponentially.
+The underlying reason is that the restriction that two replicas cannot be applied to the same processor makes the complexity of this problem grow exponentially.

 ### Weakness